All Episodes

 We're not.

-I mean, we're very egocentric.
+it's not bad I mean, we're very egocentric.

 Yeah.

-But a scientist, Dale Russell, who studied dinosaurs up in Canada, felt that, you know, just through a slip of nature, that we could have had bipedal, very brainy reptiles, you know, walking around among us.
+But a scientist, Dale Russell, who studied dinosaurs up in Canada, felt that, you know, just through a slip of nature that we could have had bipedal, very brainy reptiles, you know, walking around among us.

 Okay.

-Um, so anyway, all of this combined.
+So anyway, all of this combined.

-Um, Loch Ness monster or Lake Champlain or?
+Loch Ness monster or Lake Champlain or.

-Oh, Lake Champlain.
+Oh, Lake Champlain?

 Well, let's begin with Loch Ness and then work our way toward Lake Champlain.

-Which there was a big controversy, a deathbed confession that it was a hoax and all of that.
+The surgeon's photo, the one that everybody looks at of the Loch Ness monster, which there was a big controversy, a deathbed confession that it was a hoax and all of that.

-Well, investigators have done all of the work and found out that that's probably an
+Well, investigators have done all of the work and found out that that's probably an animate object in the water, but maybe an otter.

 Maybe an otter.